 Music is a great enhancer.
 You don't experience life the same way with a headset on, it just hits differently.
 That applies to writing too.
 Try putting music that gets you going if you feel stuck when you write.
 Sometimes the mere act of enjoying music puts our inner critic to rest, allowing our ideas to flow again without judgment.

-You also get to learn by listening to reference tracks, which can greatly inspire your song in a way or another.
+You also get to learn by listening to reference tracks, which can greatly inspire your song one way or another.
 After all, without music life would be flat, and writing too.

 Rearrange Your Environment